conorr/clamshell/README.md

 ### Introduction

-Clamshell faciliates writing interactive shells by wrapping the GNU Readline library.
+Clamshell facilitates writing interactive shells by wrapping the GNU Readline library.
 Tab completion and command history come baked in; all you have to do is bind commands to your Python methods.

 ### Example